tdurouchoux/dsview_vault/topics/Library/fastapi.md

 type: Library
 ---

-A framework for building fast web applications with Python.
+A modern web framework for building APIs with Python.